SMAC-Group/SCIS/README.md

 # Overview <a href="https://smac-group.com/"><img src="Slides/Images/logo.png" align="right" style="width: 20%; height: 20%"/></a>

-This book is currently under development and has been designed as an introductory course on Inertial Sensor Stochastic Calibration.
+:warning: This book is currently under development and has been designed as an introductory course on Inertial Sensor Stochastic Calibration.
 This document is based on the following presentation:

 <a href="Slides/main.pdf"><img src="Slides/Images/first-slide.png" align="right" style="width: 80%; height: 80%"/></a>